menandmice/micetro_docs/guides/user-manual/ipam.rst

 2. Double click the host entry you want to edit.
 A dialog box displays.

-3. Make the desired changes and click OK.
+3. Make the desired changes and click :guilabel:`OK`.
 The dialog box closes and the details are updated.

 Removing a DNS Host
 ^^^^^^^^^^^^^^^^^^^

 1. Select the host you want to remove.

-2. Click Remove.
+2. Click :guilabel:`Remove`.
 The host details are deleted and removed from the list in the IP Address dialog box.

 Adding a Related Host
 ^^^^^^^^^^^^^^^^^^^^^

-1. Click Add Related button.
-The Add Related Record dialog box displays.
+1. Click :guilabel:`Add Related` button.
+The *Add Related Record* dialog box displays.

 .. image:: ../../images/console-ipam-add-related-record.png
   :width: 50%
   :align: center

-2. For the Name and Zone fields, refer to the steps found for  Adding a DNS Host .
+2. For the **Name** and **Zone** fields, refer to the steps found for :ref:`ipam-add-dns-host`.

-3. In the Type field, click the drop-down list and select the record type.
+3. In the **Type** field, click the drop-down list and select the record type.

     * If the record type is CNAME, in the Zone field, choose the zone that should contain the record.

     * If the record type is TXT, in the Data field, type the text for the record.

-4. Click OK.
+4. Click :guilabel:`OK`.
 The dialog box closes and the related record displays in the IP Address dialog box.

 Editing a Related Host
 ^^^^^^^^^^^^^^^^^^^^^^